pamelia/devpod-demo/README.md

 # DevPod on Kubernetes for ML Development

+> **⚠️ Important Note**: This project creates custom development environments in Kubernetes pods using standard Kubernetes resources.
+It is **not** related to or affiliated with the [DevPod project by Loft Labs](https://github.com/loft-sh/devpod).
+We use "DevPod" here in the generic sense of "a development pod" - a Kubernetes pod configured for development purposes.

-This project demonstrates how to use **DevPod inside a Kubernetes cluster** for PyTorch machine learning development, providing a persistent development environment that doesn't require rebuilding containers for code changes.
+This project demonstrates how to use **development pods inside a Kubernetes cluster** for PyTorch machine learning development, providing a persistent development environment that doesn't require rebuilding containers for code changes.

 ## 🎯 What This Solves